-Get into Golf is a programme designed to not only to support Golf Clubs in recruiting new members and in turn increase their membership figures and revenue but also to make golf more accessible to the wider audience.
-There are 3 main strands to CGI’s Get into Golf Programmes:
+Get into Golf is a programme designed to not only support golf clubs in recruiting new members and in turn increase their membership figures and revenue but, also to make golf more accessible to the wider audience.
+There are 3 main strands to CGI’s Get into Golf Programme:

 - Internal and external communication